marnoux/stunning-dollop/README.md

-### I think the only difference between me and the other candidates is that I'm more honest and my women are more beautiful
+### I don’t think I’ve made mistakes.
+Every time somebody said I made a mistake, they do the polls and my numbers go up, so I guess I haven't made any mistakes.